 Tenkara anglers in Japan do not fish with floats.
 There is a traditional Japanese fly fishing method that did use floats (and still does to this day), but "tenkara" is defined to exclude it.
 Seiryu anglers in Japan do use floats.
 I know there are tenkara anglers in the US that use indicators (I often fish with a guy who does) and I have gotten questions from others.
 A float (indicator) that is easy to cast with a tenkara rod is something that will interest some anglers (and if you're one of them, do not be ashamed).

-When fishing a bead head nymph, you will have to use a light bead to
+When fishing a bead head nymph, you will have to use a very small fly with a very light bead to

 avoid pulling the quill under.
 I do know from fishing in the lake that a

 porcupine quill will suspend a killer bug tied on a size 12 Daiichi

 1560.
 (I have had questions specifically on whether the micro fishing floats